About Us

 Jacquelynn - Waldorf Middle School

-He held top recording studio instructor positions at both California Recording Institute and Expressions College for Digital Arts in Emeryville, CA. Michael taught recording session engineering and studio maintenance at Emeryville’s Expression’s College for New Media and California Recording Institute.
+He held lead recording studio instructor positions at both California Recording Institute and Expressions College for Digital Arts in Emeryville, CA. Michael taught recording session engineering and studio maintenance at Emeryville’s Expression’s College for New Media and California Recording Institute.
 Michael co-produced and engineered a nationally syndicated radio show called “25 years Of Hits”.
 Additionally, Michael worked with a great variety of musicians including international award-winning artists.
 He brings his wealth of knowledge & experience to all his sessions and his classes.

 Contact Us